MahTimbs/IT-Documentation/Active Directory/Group Policy Management.md

 ---
 ## Group policy CMD commands
-- gpresult /f > C:/results.txt
+- **gpresult /f > C:/results.txt**
   This creates a file containing the group policy of the computer

-- gpupdate /help
+- **gpupdate /help**
   Shows you everything you need to know about the gpupdate command

-- gpresult /r
+- **gpresult /r**
   Shows applied policies for the user and Computer

-- gpresult /h
+- **gpresult /h gpreport.html**
   Saves a detailed report in HTML format

-- gpupdate /force
+- **gpupdate /force**
   forces group policies to apply on a device or set computers on the same network

 ---
+## Group Policy Results Wizard
+Shows which policies have actually been applied to a user or computer
+1. Right click on **Group Policy Results**
+2. Click on **Group Policy Results Wizard**
+3. Click **Next**
+4. Select either **This computer** or **Another Computer** (will have to click browse)
+5. Type in the computer name
+6. Then you will select the specific user
+7. Click **Next** until you press finish

+## RSOP
+Also shows the policies that have been applied to a user or computer
+1. Right click on a user
+2. Go to **All Tasks**
+3. Click on **Resultant Set of Policy (Logging)**
+4. You can follow the same steps as done from the **Group Policy Results Wizard**